devdilip87/next-fullcycle-poc/README.md

 Also Dockerising all these application and spinup the same using kubernetes minqube

+1) node api (Car Listing) choose express or loopback or anything
+2) GQL server which will hit this API
+3) Next JS APP create 5 pages list-ssr.ts, list-isr.ts, list-csr.ts
+4) These pages will fetch data from GQL, GQL will fetch data from API.
+5) Deploy all of it as a Kbernetce 2 instances of API, GQL, Next App
+6) Next App will hit these systems via single URL

 # Applications

 - Next js app - (car-listing)